 In essence, yes.
 While they are not exactly the same, they operate similarly.
 Regardless of whether you have a permanent or temporary one, the purpose of the stamp is to show that you are, in fact, a lawful permanent resident.
 It basically allows you to do anything that a regular green card will allow you to do.

 However, a temporary stamp is obviously temporary—the benefits you receive from the temporary stamp only last until its expiration.

 Can You Travel with an I-551 Stamp?

 First, check the expiration date of your temporary stamp.
 If your stamp is not expired or close to expiring, you can travel wherever you wish.
-However, we recommend that you renew the stamp before traveling if you’re cutting it close.
+However, we recommend renewing the stamp before traveling if you’re cutting it close.

 Can I Work with a Temporary I-551 Stamp?

 Yes.
-You can use the temporary version to achieve employment authorization.
+You can use the temporary form to achieve employment authorization.
 This is true even if you are waiting to replace a lost, stolen, or damaged green card.